Kangerlussuaq Science Workshop

-In August 2021 Kangerlussuaq will be the home to some of the World’s most genius automobile and mechanical minds: Extreme E, called the “Electric Odysee” which is an FIA-sanctioned international off-road racing series that uses electric SUVs to race in five remote parts of the world each year.
-All racing locations are chosen to raise awareness regarding some aspects of climate change.
+In August 2021 Kangerlussuaq was home to some of the World’s most genius automobile and mechanical minds: Extreme E, called the “Electric Odysee” which is a new FIA-sanctioned international off-road racing series that uses electric SUVs to race in five remote parts of the world each year held their Arctic Xprix here in Kangerlussuaq.
+All Extreme E’s racing locations are chosen to raise awareness regarding some aspects of climate change.

 For more information, please visit Extreme-E’s website.

-Running of the Musk Ox is an annual race and it is truly a Kangerlussuaq community effort.
+Running of the Moskus is an annual race and it is truly a Kangerlussuaq community effort.
 Many local businesses and groups, from tour companies to local artists and craftsmen, to the Kangerlussuaq school’s young student body, helps organize and host the event.
 The first race was held in August of 2012 and was the idea of some employees of the original race host – Polar Field Services.
 The number of participants in the first event was 50 and has grown steadily over the years.
 The number of participants was over 180 in 2015.
 As they say, not bad for a town of 499.
 Above photo is from and belongs to Running of the Musk ox.

-The Joint Science Education Project
+Joint Science Education Project